mcidclan/psp-media-engine-custom-core/samples/exceptions/README.md

 ## PSP Media Engine Custom Core: Exceptions
+Sample code demonstrating the use of an external software interrupt, triggered from main CPU and handled on the Media Engine via a custom callback.

 ## Usage
 Build it with CMake, then copy the EBOOT.PBP into a folder within the GAME directory.